Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 }
 ```

-Using braces even when they’re not required has two advantages.
+Using braces even when they're not required has two advantages.
 First, the program becomes easier to modify, because more statements can easily be added to any `if` or `else` clause.
 Second, it helps avoid errors that can result from forgetting to use braces when adding statements to an `if` or `else` clause.

 ### 5.2.3 Cascaded `if` Statements